DeclanRussell/AGSDTFluidSim/README.md

 # AGSDTFluidSim
 A fluid simulation for my advanced graphics software development techniques unit.
-This will be a SPH simulation that is either rendered with Nvidia's Optix ray tracer or I will have some kind of intractability with the xbox kinect.
+This is an SPH Fluid simulation that uses dynamic parallelism and fancy shading techniques.